 Federal-lead Superfund Sites.
 Cleanup activities on most federal Superfund NPL sites are funded by private parties and most of DHEC's day-to-day costs to assist in oversight of these projects are funded through the Support Agency Cooperative Agreement with EPA.
-However, where there is no existing viable RP and the site is ranked for listing as an NPL site, the state must agree to share in the costs in order for EPA to encumber federal

-Superfund monies to conduct the investigation and remedy at these types of sites - known as Federal Fund-lead NPL sites.
+However, where there is no existing viable RP and the site is ranked for listing as an NPL site, the state must agree to share in the Cleanup costs for EPA to encumber federal Superfund monies to implement a remedy at these types of sites - known as Federal Fund-lead NPL sites.
 At these sites, DHEC must agree to pay 10% of the remedial construction costs, and, once a remedy is constructed and effectively working, 100% of the long-term operation and maintenance costs.
 These costs, as well as other costs DHEC may incur for activities such as natural resource damages assessments and support to EPA's Emergency Response and Removal Branch, are outside the scope of the EPA cooperative agreement and are paid for by the Uncontrolled Sites Fund.
-In FY18, the Uncontrolled Sites Fund supported DHEC oversight activities at three federal Fund-lead NPL sites, Elmore Waste Disposal, Palmetto Wood, and Cone Mills/US Finishing/Union Bleachery.
+In FY19, the Uncontrolled Sites Fund supported DHEC response actions at two federal Fund-lead NPL sites, Elmore Waste Disposal, and Palmetto Wood.

 In November 2009, DHEC assumed responsibility for 100% of the O&M costs for the existing groundwater pump and treat system at the Elmore Waste Disposal Site in Greer.
-DHEC incurred \$111,337.45 in O&M costs in FY18.
-For FY19, DHEC's costs are expected to be approximately \$117,000.
+DHEC incurred \$117,000 in O&M costs in FY19.
+For FY20, DHEC's costs are expected to be approximately \$120,000.
 DHEC has also assumed responsibility at the Palmetto Wood Site where annual O&M costs have been approximately \$16,000.
-In addition, DHEC has an estimated outstanding cost share of \$45,820 for the delisted Geiger NPL Site and \$524,410 for the Palmetto Wood Site.
-Two other NPL sites, Barite Hill Mine and Cone Mills/US Finishing/Union Bleachery, are expected to require more substantial cost shares in the next several years.
+FY20 costs are anticipated to be \$20,000.
+In addition, DHEC has an estimated outstanding cost share of \$524,410 for the Palmetto Wood Site.
+Two other NPL sites, Barite Hill Mine and Cone Mills/US Finishing/Union Bleachery are expected to require more substantial cost shares in the next several years.
+The Department and other state and federal trustees settled natural resource damages claims against Beazer East, Inc. for \$144,230 at Koppers Co., Inc. (Charleston) Site and against ExxonMobil for \$67,780 at Atlantic Phosphate, Port of Baldwin, Stono Phosphate, and Swift Agrichem Sites.
+These recoveries were deposited into the Uncontrolled Sites Fund.

 In FY16 and FY17, the Uncontrolled Sites Fund was used to pay EPA for the first two of 15 annual payments of \$74,665 for the State's cost share for the Interim Remedial Action at the Brewer Gold Mine Site.
 Beginning in FY18, this payment was made from a special site-specific account established for the Brewer Site.
 In approximately 2020, the State will be required to fund 10% of the cost of a cap and new wastewater treatment system at this site.
-DHEC's cost share for construction is expected to exceed \$2 million and DHEC's annual O&M costs are expected to exceed \$1.5 million
+DHEC's cost share for construction is expected to exceed \$2 million and DHEC's annual O&M costs are expected to exceed \$1.5 million.